FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/caching-headers-configuration.md

 # Vary

 You can set the `vary` option to an array to have the listener add a `Vary` header if the rule matches.
+This will only add to existing Vary headers, not replace any previously set Vary options.

 # X-Reverse-Proxy-TTL for Custom Varnish Time-Outs